• Share

 Issue at a Glance

-• ICMM members collectively commit to a goal of net zero Scope 1 and 2 greenhouse gas (GHG) emissions by 2050, and will set meaningful short and medium-term targets to build clear pathways to achieving this goal, while also accelerating action to address scope 3 emissions and enhance disclosure.
+• Production of the minerals and metals essential to low carbon technologies is energy intensive.
+Our industry has a responsibility to meet demand while mitigating its own environmental impacts.
+In October 2021, ICMM members committed to a goal of net zero scopes 1 and 2 greenhouse gas (GHG) emissions by 2050 and will set meaningful short and medium-term targets to build clear pathways to achieving this goal, while also accelerating action to address scope 3 emissions and enhance disclosure.

-• Access to ore is more difficult within mature operations – where deposits are deeper and grades lesser – requiring more trucks to drive longer hauling distances.
-Mining vehicles can account for >50% of total direct emissions at a mine, meaning that we need new solutions to meet operational needs.
+• We also recognise that access to ore is more difficult within mature operations – where deposits are deeper and grades lesser – requiring more trucks to drive longer hauling distances.
+At some operations, mining vehicles alone can account for >50% of total direct emissions — through our Innovation for Cleaner, Safer Vehicles (ICSV) initiative we are working with original equipment manufacturers to deliver a new generation of GHG-free surface mining vehicles as soon as possible.

 Our Priorities